When Children Won’t Eat: Picky Eaters Versus Problem Feeders:

 The course content is focused on the SOS Approach to Feeding and there will be limited or no information provided about similar products or services.

-This Conference has a 100% attendance requirement.
-During the in-person segment of the Conference, Participants are expected to attend the course and participate fully for the entire length of each day (8:00 AM to 5:00 PM on Days 1-5) in order to receive their Certificate of Completion, any continuing education credits, and/or to be allowed to use the SOS Approach to Feeding program.
+Participants are expected to attend the course and participate fully for the entire length of each day (8:00 AM to 5:00 PM on Days 1-5) in order to receive their Certificate of Completion, any continuing education credits, and/or to be allowed to use the SOS Approach to Feeding program.
 Participants will miss crucial information needed to be able to correctly use the SOS Approach to Feeding program if they come late or leave the course early.

 Participants who arrive late or leave early on any day MUST make up any missed time.
 If the Participant does not make up the time, they will not receive a Certificate of Completion, and they will not be authorized to use the SOS Approach to Feeding Program.
 During the conference, the Participant must immediately make arrangements with Dr. Toomey to stay late each day of the conference until all of the missed time has been made up.

 Participants MUST make their travel arrangements on the last day of the conference so that they will not be leaving the conference for any reason before 5:00 PM.
 NO EXCEPTIONS for flight or train schedules will be made.